namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 isolating some part and allowing it to change independentally.
 If you know this will happen frequently it's an excellent trade off.
 If not, then you're adding needless complexity.
-Granted, most problems are rarely this black and white and you'll need to make decisions on your case.
+Granted, most problems are rarely this black and white and you'll need to make decisions based on your case.
 So it's important to recognize the trade offs, both in general, and in your specific problem.

 This kind of recognition ability comes with practice.
 Another personal example I can give